uchen-ml/uchenml.tech/src/content/post/optimizing-linear.md

 |8, 2500 |  1080 ns|

 This "optimization" shows pretty solid across the board.
-Ultimately, it will be up to embedders to decide CPU target to compile for.
+Ultimately, it will be up to embedders to decide the CPU target to compile for.

 ## A bigger layer